 Also, women tend to fall in love with taken men.
 Is this perhaps a trick to protect themselves from too much closeness?
 But only if you overcome the fear of commitment, you can have a happy love relationship.
 If men as well as women are able to self-honestly reflect on the cause of their commitment anxiety, this is often the first path to healing.

-Is your fear of a relationship already extreme or still in the normal range?
+Is your anxiety about a relationship already extreme or still within the normal range?
 You can tell by the external signs that are characteristic of various anxiety reactions.
-Typical physical symptoms of commitment anxiety are shortness of breath, sweating, racing heart, feeling of anxiety and trembling.
-These all indicate suppressed panic.
-In partnership, these seven signs of commitment anxiety also occur:
+Typical physical symptoms of fear of commitment are shortness of breath, sweating, a racing heart, a feeling of anxiety and trembling.
+These are all signs of suppressed panic.
+The following also occur in the partnership seven signs for commitment anxiety:

 Harsh words, an eternal back and forth between intense closeness and blatant distance, evasive maneuvers, an abrupt end to the relationship - these are typical behavior patterns of commitment phobics.
 Problems often arise just when the relationship is solidifying or demands a decision.